eyoelmulugeta/Uber-Project/README.md

 ##Done By: Eyoel Mulugeta

 ##Intorduction

-examination of the dataset for Uber pickups in New York City.
+Examination of the dataset for Uber pickups in New York City.

 ##Chart that shows Trips by Hour and Month